 By 1993 Upshaw had negotiated a deal that gave players the right to free agency in exchange for a salary cap.
 This arrangement, which he considered his greatest achievement as the player’s representative, granted football NFL players the same freedom of movement as players in baseball, basketball, and other major sports.
 Upshaw oversaw enormous changes in the NFL including not only free agency but an explosion in player salaries and the debate over provisions for retired players.

-Eugene Thurman Upshaw died suddenly on August 21, 2008 at his home near South Lake Tahoe, California, with his wife Terri and three sons by his side.
+Eugene Thurman Upshaw, a member of Alpha Phi Alpha Fraternity, died suddenly on August 21, 2008 at his home near South Lake Tahoe, California, with his wife Terri and three sons by his side.